-- In consultation with the VPARI and OARI management as appropriate, organizes and coordinates high level divisional projects that fall out of the scope of the Office of Applied Research, including: - Drafts and coordinates project plans - o Defines the scope of the project in collaboration with senior management - Creates tools to effectively manage projects. - Analyzes project demands and needs (time and resources); identifies key project stakeholders. - Organizes meetings with project stakeholders as required. - Distributes project status reports as needed. - Conducts environmental scans and research to support strategic decision making related to projects led by the VPARI office. - Coordinates the submission of the divisional portion of the Annual Business Plan and interim updates. - Researches opportunities for new projects to add value (organizational and financial) to the division (ie: improved organizational / planning techniques, revenue generating opportunities etc.) - o Sets up files to ensure that all project information is appropriately documented and secure. - Supports the implementation of the plans as required.
+- Organizes and coordinates high level divisional projects, which includes: - Develops and coordinates project plans for the division. - Defines the scope of the project in collaboration with senior management. - Creates tools to effectively manage projects. - Analyzes project demands and needs (time and resources); identifies key project stakeholders. - o Organizes meetings with project stakeholders as required. - Reviews project plans and project submissions for integrity, accuracy and timeliness. - Captures and reports on project metrics.
+Distributes project status reports as needed. - Conducts environmental scans and research to support strategic decision making related to projects led by the SMT member's office. - Organizes and coordinates the completion of the divisional portion of the Annual Business Plan and interim updates. - Researches opportunities for new projects to add value (organizational and financial) to the division (ie: improved organizational / planning techniques, revenue generating opportunities etc.) - Sets up files to ensure that all project information is appropriately documented and secure. - Supports the implementation of the plans as required.